Easy Homemade FUNFETTI® Cake with Vanilla Buttercream

 3. Turn the batter into a greased 8×8-inch baking dish and bake until the center is set and not jiggly, and a toothpick inserted in the center comes out clean or with a few moist crumbs, but no batter.

-4. Once the funfetti birthday cake comes out of the oven, let it cool completely before frosting.
+4. Once the funfetti cake comes out of the oven, let it cool completely before frosting.
 The homemade funfetti frosting is as simple to make as whipping the ingredients together until light and fluffy!

 Funfetti Cake with Funfetti Frosting — This cake is as close to store-bought funfetti cake mix that I’ve been able to replicate at home.
 I have no shame in admitting my love for that stuff, but it’s nice to be able to pronounce all the ingredients and prep a cake from scratch in literally 5 minutes!